cogini/mix_deploy/README.md

 ## Example

-A straightforward way to deploy an app is on a virtual private server at e.g.
-[Digital Ocean](https://m.do.co/c/150575a88316), building and deploying on the same machine.
+A straightforward way to deploy an app is on a virtual private server at, e.g., [Digital Ocean](https://m.do.co/c/150575a88316), building and deploying on the same machine.
 Check out the code on the server, run `mix compile` to build, run `mix test`, then run `mix release` to generate a release.
 You then use the